yamcs/yamcs/examples/README.md

 Demonstrates the usage of CCSDS File Delivery Protocol

 ## pus
-Simulator using PUS (Packet Utilization Standard - ECSS-E-ST-70-41C).
+Simulator using PUS (Packet Utilization Standard - ECSS-E-ST-70-41C) also connected via TCP links.
+Please read the README inside to understand what services are simulated.